cs3216/cs3216.github.io/website/coursework/product-design/index.md

 </figcaption>
 </figure>

+Use any tool you want - we recommend just plain paper, markers, and pencil.
+At this point, we value speed over quality since you will likely need to change them based on user feedback, so use whichever tool that allows you to do up wireframes the fastest.

 Whichever tool you use to design your wireframes, make sure you can "transition" from different screens and states easily.
-If you are designing on PowerPoint, this means making each screen or state a slide, and if you are designing on paper, use a different page for each screen and sticky notes for modals, popups and other ephemeral UI elements.
-Tools like InVision allow for [interactive user flows](https://invis.io/VNNLOH33K25#/163621461_Inbox), which you may use for user testing but may take longer to build and are not required until Milestone 7.
+If you are designing on paper, this means using a different page for each screen and sticky notes for modals, popups and other ephemeral UI elements, and if you are designing on PowerPoint, make each screen or state a slide.
 When you create your design, keep your user personas in mind.

 This set of wireframes will be shown to the user during testing.
 As such, keep a copy without the links between buttons and screens and without more than one screen showing at once - after all, users can't do that in the actual app!
 (You may add annotations or comments for your own reference, but remember to hide them before starting user testing.)